Lindy West: Career

+Books and adaptations

+In 2016, West won The Strangers Genius Award in Literature for her book Shrill: Notes from a Loud Woman.
 On March 15, 2019, Shrill, the television series adaptation of West's memoir starring Aidy Bryant, premiered on Hulu.
 West was an executive producer and writer for the show, which ran for three seasons.

 West's second essay collection, The Witches Are Coming, was published on November 5, 2019, by Hachette Book Group.

 In October 2020, Hachette Books released West's book Shit, Actually: The Definitive, 100% Objective Guide to Modern Cinema.

+West's fourth book Adult Braces: Driving Myself Sane, was released by Grand Central Publishing on March 10, 2026.
+In an opinion piece for The New York Times, Michelle Goldberg wrote of Adult Braces, "I interpreted West’s book as a cautionary tale about female self-abnegation."

+Newsletter and podcast

+West hosts a Substack newsletter called Butt News.
+West also has hosted a podcast called the Butt News Movie Club since 2023.

+Comedy show

+In 2023, West premiered her one woman show Every Castle, Ranked.
+The production has West presenting a slideshow where she discusses "all the best and the worst castles" while using castles as a metaphor for the squandering of childhood potential.

 Personal life

-Originally from Seattle, Washington, West is the daughter of Ingrid, who is a nurse, and Paul West, who was a musician.
+Originally from Seattle, West is the daughter of Ingrid, a nurse, and Paul West, who was a musician.
+Her father died in 2011.
 She attended Occidental College in Los Angeles, California.
 In 2024, Occidental awarded West an honorary doctorate.

+West shared that she had an abortion in 2010 while in a bad relationship.

-On July 11, 2015, West married musician and writer Ahamefule J. Oluo, younger sibling of Seattle writer Ijeoma Oluo.
+On July 11, 2015, West married musician and writer Ahamefule J. Oluo, younger sibling of writer Ijeoma Oluo.
+They started dating in 2011 and briefly split later that year.
+West has two stepchildren.

-In 2022, West and Oluo revealed that they are polyamorous.
+West is bisexual and in 2022, West and Oluo revealed that they are polyamorous.
+West has defined their relationship as a "closed triad."
+West and Oluo have a shared partner, Roya Amirsoleymani.
+They share a cabin, previously owned by West’s father, on Bainbridge Island.